HazzaBracks/The-Banished-Realms/README.md

 I will learn how to put keybinds and images together to form a cohesive GUI which is completely foolproof, and any other inputs will not have an effect, rendering my game very intuitive.

 In the game, I also credit all of the artist from which I used art in order to pixelate and put into my game.

+Here are a few examples of possible gameplay scenarios that you could come across in the game.